Omix1/Plotwise/README.md

 # Plotwise
 This is a source code for vehicle routing problem with time window.
-You can find more infromation in the pdf file.
+You can find more infromation in the "Report about TSP.pdf" file.